National Arab American Heritage Month: Developments

 The United States Department of State has recognized April as the National Arab American Heritage Month.
 Stating in a public announcement on April 1, 2021, through their official social media channels: "Americans of Arab heritage are very much a part of the fabric of this nation, and Arab Americans have contributed in every field and profession."

 The recognition of the month of April as the National Arab American Heritage Month by the Department of State was mainly influenced by independent advocate efforts across the United States calling for inclusivity.
-Most notably the petition and social change campaign by Pierre Subeh, a Middle Eastern-American business expert and author.
-He orchestrated a self-funded social awareness campaign with over 250 billboards across the country asking the Federal government to recognize the month of April as the National Arab American Heritage Month and issue an official proclamation.
-His social change campaign called the recognition to be critical as it celebrates Middle Eastern heritage in combatting post-9/11 anti-Arab sentiments and recognizing the social difficulties that Arab Americans face every day in their communities.
+Most notably the petition and social change campaign by Pierre Subeh who orchestrated a self-funded social awareness campaign with over 250 billboards across the country asking the Federal government to recognize the month of April as the National Arab American Heritage Month and issue an official proclamation.
+His social change campaign called the recognition as it celebrates Middle Eastern heritage in combatting post-9/11 anti-Arab sentiments and recognizing the social difficulties that Arab Americans face every day in their communities.

-On April 19, 2021, Arab America and the Arab America Foundation received a letter responding to an invitation they sent president Joe Biden to the White House, in which he congratulated them on the celebration of National Arab American Heritage Month.
-He applauded their mission and officially recognized April as the National Arab American Heritage Month.
-The first recognition by a sitting president in U.S. history.
+On April 19, 2021, Arab America and the Arab America Foundation received a letter acknowledging an invitation they sent president Joe Biden, in which he congratulated them on the celebration of National Arab American Heritage Month.

+In 2022, President Biden declared April as Arab American Heritage Month and issued an official proclamation in 2023.